jacobsimpson/jt/roadmap.md

 # Roadmap

+- Parser specific errors that can turn into useful user output.
+Right now, generic errors are used everywhere, and when it is printed out at the top level, it isn't very helpful.
 - implement duration literals
     - using strict ISO-8601 duration literals (e.g. P1Y3M ...) will mean that
       during parsing, duration literals could potentially be valid identifiers